Home » All Posts » Labor Costs Profit Tip #4: How You Can Stop Overruns in Labor Costs

 6. Use what you learn to improve internal processes.

-7. Use job-cost reports to refine your estimates for future jobs.
+7. Use job costing reports to refine your estimates for future jobs.

 Keys To Reducing Labor Costs and Labor Cost Over-runs